 “Guys, something isn’t right,” Ted began.
 “This room has pipes it shouldn’t.”

-From a young age it was clear this painter was brilliant.
+From a youthful age, it was clear this painter was brilliant.
 Art school had confirmed this.
-A bright future was forecast.
 When they met, his wife had expressed her utter belief in him.
 Three years on and even she was beginning to lose faith.

 His paintings exuded class and know-how… and yet.
 They simply would not sell.
 At least not for the price he needed to earn a crust.
 All who knew him were baffled.
 Artists who were far inferior had become internationally famous.
 He, however, was faced with penury or giving up on his life’s goal.
 In his heart, the painter sensed his work needed that elusive spark, but he could never discern what it was.